 Hello, my name is Monica.

 Welcome to my humble internet abode.
 I'm so glad you've made it here.
-Here's an interview I'll conduct with myself:
+Here's an interview with myself:

 MG: So, Monica, how did you get started?

-MG: I began my freelance career as a copywriter (I'm a creative writer outside of work), but then my clients needed design help, so I learned how to design.
-I was happy to put my eye for aesthetics to good use.
+MG: I began my freelance career as a copywriter since writing has always been my thang, but then my clients needed design help, so I learned how to design.
+I was happy to put aesthetics eye to good use.
 Then I realized that my copywriting and design work wouldn't serve my clients fully without good marketing strategies, so I read a bunch of books about marketing and coached my clients while building their products.
 But then, with more experience, I noticed my clients were struggling with something deeper than marketing strategy; many lacked clarity regarding their vision, mission, and goals.

 MG: That would make your title... what exactly?

-Good question.
 When I started helping my clients on a strategic level, I began identifying as a branding and marketing consultant.
 The work became less about drafts of web copy and wireframes; I was asking questions and building strategies from the ground up with my clients.
-Now I think of myself as a general creative strategist.
+Now I think of myself as a general creative strategist/a visionary for hire.
 I know how to align goals with creative processes and measurable strategies.

 MG: Is that your mission statement?
 To align goals with process and strategy?

 MG: I'd say that's my method.
-My mission is to keep people who are doing good work focused on their work rather than fussing over the stuff they're less suited for.
-Branding and creative strategy are skills that come easy to me, and I want to share that skill with people who don't have it.
+My mission is to keep people who are doing good work focused on their work rather than fussing over stuff they're less well suited to do.
+Branding and creative strategy are skills that come easy to me, and I want to share that with good people.
 I tend to believe that if we all focused on doing the stuff we like to do and are good at doing, the world would be a better place.

 MG: What's your end goal?

-MG: I'm still figuring that out.
-I just know that I'm happiest when I'm using my whole brain--the creative parts and the critical thinking parts--and giving myself the freedom to generate new ideas.
-I have a vibrant imagination (even when I sleep!), so it's important to me that I keep my skills and ambition sharp in order to see my ideas through.
+MG: I know that I'm happiest when I'm using my whole brain--the creative parts and the critical thinking parts--and giving myself the freedom to generate new ideas.
+I have a vibrant imagination—even when I sleep—so it's important to me that I keep my skills and ambition sharp in order to see my ideas through.

 MG: Want to share one of those ideas?

 MG: Sure!
 I find that a lot of people don't make use of the variety of punctuation we have at our disposal, or they use punctuation incorrectly.
 I have an idea for a website or app that makes punctuation fun and approachable using visual art and literature.
-Think Emily Dickinson laying down m-dash planks to build a bridge.
-I'd call it WhatThePunc.
+Think Emily Dickinson building bridges using planks of m-dashes.
+I'd call the project WhatThePunc.

-MG: That sounds cool!
-We'll have to keep our eyes peeled for that.
-Well, thanks for chatting with me.
+MG: That sounds weird and cool!
+Thanks for chatting with me.

 MG: It's been my pleasure.